nyeholt/silverstripe-solr/README.md

 Requirements
 ------------

-Solr installed and running (a test instance is included, but for production use, please install and configure)
+* Solr installed and running (a test instance is included, but for production use, please install and configure)
+* The multivaluefield module from http://github.com/nyeholt/silverstripe/silverstripe-multivaluefield

 Documentation
 -------------